 “To support each individual to achieve the highest level of independence.”

-The Lake County Developmental Achievement Center, located in Knife River Minnesota, is a non-profit organization supported by the local community.
+The Lake County Developmental Achievement Center, located in Two Harbors, Minnesota, is a non-profit organization supported by the local community.
 Support includes both monetary donations as well as donations of time and talent.

 Our thanks to the following funders for their generous support of DAC programming:

 - Cooperative Light & Power – Operation Round Up

 - Kendall Smith Fund of the Duluth Superior Area Community Foundation